 How can you determine the fair market value of a car?
-Well, over the last two years, used car prices plummeted during pandemic shutdowns, only to climb a record 40% in 2021.
-Now, there are strong signals that the car price bubble is bursting.
+Over the last three years, used car prices plummeted during pandemic shutdowns, only to climb a record 40% in 2021.
+In 2023, there are strong signals that the car price bubble is bursting.

 In the old days, it was impossible to know what the real fair value of a car was.
 Kelly Blue Book was just that, a book.
 Books don’t update from week to week like used car prices do, and websites like KBB are really just meant to gather leads for dealers; their valuations aren’t a true indication of “fair market value.”
 How we share information has changed, but so has how we buy and sell cars.
 Online car dealers now account for 30% of new car sales in America, and the used car market is catching up.

-Pandemic-driven changes in consumer preferences brought about the rise of online car dealers who are eager (sometimes too eager) to sell you a car via online messaging.
-With sites like Carvana, Vroom, Cargurus, Driveway and others, you can see in real-time what a car dealer would pay to buy a car.
+With sites like CarEdge, Carvana, Vroom, CarGurus, and others, you can see in real-time what a car dealer would pay to buy a car.
 This is VERY valuable information for car owners, regardless of whether or not you intend to sell.
 More on that below.

 Follow the 10% Rule